-If you have a complaint about the social care you have received or want to make an appeal about a decision regarding your care, you have certain rights, which are explained below.
+If you have a complaint about the care you’ve received or want to challenge a decision regarding your care, you have certain rights.

 - the local authority has assessed you as not needing a service but you believe you need it